 His success led to a government appointment to survey the roads in rural Scotland as part of a major transportation improvement scheme.
 His survey results were accepted and Telford was asked to oversee the construction of some 1,000 miles of roads and 120 bridges – a job which took him over 20 years to complete.
 Telford was consulted in 1806 by the King of Sweden about the construction of a canal between Gothenburg and Stockholm.
 His plans were adopted and construction of the Göta Canal began in 1810.
 Telford travelled to Sweden at that time to oversee some of the more important initial excavations.

+Telford was also involved in road construction.
+He came up with the idea of ensuring water drainage by means of a bulge in the middle of the road.
+In addition, he dealt with the optimal design of roads with regard to the lines and the cross section of the road.
+Together with John Loudon McAdam, he is regarded as one of the fathers of modern road construction.
 During his later years, Telford was responsible for rebuilding sections of the London to Holyhead road, a task completed by his assistant of ten years, John MacNeill.
 On the island of Anglesey a new embankment across the Stanley Sands to Holyhead was constructed, but the crossing of the Menai Strait was the most formidable challenge, overcome by the Menai Suspension Bridge (1819–26).
 Spanning 180 m, this was the longest suspension bridge of the time.
 His use of the cast iron arch bridge at Craigellachie in Scotland and the Waterloo Bridge in Wales turned structure into a form of art.

 At yovisto academic video search, you can learn more about the construction of bridges in a video of the Golden Gate Bridge Opening in 1937.